tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 ### Leibniz

 When the Jesuits, reputed to be the intellectuals among Christian missionaries, traveled to China, they were fascinated by the I-Ching.
 So much so that they brought it back to Europe in the late 1600s.
-It was here that Leibniz saw the I-Ching and claimed it to be sent by God.<sup>[42](#ref_042)</sup><a name="rev_042">&nbsp;</a>
+It was here that Leibniz saw the I-Ching and claimed it to be sent to him by God.<sup>[42](#ref_042)</sup><a name="rev_042">&nbsp;</a>

 Just prior to seeing the I-Ching, Leibniz had developed (discovered?) a number system that he considered sacred.
 It was the binary system of 0s and 1s, much like the Yin/Yang of the I-Ching.
 It was of no practical use to anyone at the time, but that was not why he developed it.
 Leibniz, a very pious man, thought that if all values could be expressed in terms of only something and nothing, on and off, yes and no, positive and negative, etc., then truly, this would be the language of life, for, as he thought, God the Creator was represented as 1, while the void was represented as 0.

-At the same time, he was inventing this *divine math* meant to explore the hidden secrets of reality, he was inventing the first mechanical calculator suitable not only for addition and subtraction but for multiplication as well.
+At the same time he was inventing this *divine math* meant to explore the hidden secrets of reality he was also inventing the first mechanical calculator suitable not only for addition and subtraction but for multiplication as well.
 His dream was to make a logical thinking device.<sup>[43](#ref_043)</sup><a name="rev_043">&nbsp;</a>

-Leibniz was creating tools for exoteric and esoteric understanding, both based on the same logic, but giving two very different answers.
+Leibniz was creating tools for exoteric and esoteric understanding, both based on the same logic, but within two very different contexts.

 Some years later, in the middle of the 20th century, a group of modern-day holy men from the western world (called scientists), were building the first digital computer.
 To synopsize the entire digital revolution into one paragraph, imagine one of these gurus saying: “I've got an idea.
 Let's develop a component that will act as a conductor when a certain amount of voltage is passed through it, and an insulator when no voltage is passed through it.
 We will call this component a ‘gate'.
 Because this gate can only respond to one of two states, high or low voltage, yes or no, so to speak, which represents the most basic principles of reasoning, we will call it a ‘logic gate.'
 Any problem that can be reduced into so many yes-or-no conditions can be calculated by these logic gates.
 We can use the numbers 1 and 0 to represent these states.
 Because the heart of these electronic machines will be made up of these yes-or-no circuits, we will call them ‘*digital circuits.”* … and the digital computer as we know it today was invented.

 If Leibniz was alive today to see his sacred binary math of 1s and 0s being used to usher in the greatest transformation of knowledge ever known to Man he would recognize it as both a tool of practical use as well as a tool of great esoteric potential, a key to the secret knowledge he was looking for.

-This story of Leibniz's divine math as well as his simultaneous discovery of calculus, which was shared with Isaac Newton, lends some credence to the hypothesis that ideas are the leading expressions of the same forces that brought life, the universe and everything into being, and as such, they have a life of their own and their own intelligence.
+This story of Leibniz's divine math as well as his simultaneous discovery of calculus, which was shared with Isaac Newton, lends some credence to the hypothesis that ideas are the leading expressions of the same forces that can eventually instantiate as things, forces that have an intelligence of their own.
 We like to think we come up with ideas, but perhaps this is no truer than a flower ‘deciding' to change colors when exposed to more light, or a river ‘deciding' to change course because the wolf population has increased.<sup>[44](#ref_044)</sup><a name="rev_044">&nbsp;</a>

 Although currently not a mainstream theory, the understanding that Ideas are more like expressions of living intelligences that we have a symbiotic relationship with is currently alive and well, and has been around for thousands of years.
 Traditionally these forms of intelligence and intention were anthropomorphized into deities, angels, demons, spirits, etc., and it was understood that we use them for our purposes, noble and otherwise, and they use us for their purposes, noble or otherwise.
-Today we have new, evidenced based hypotheses of this same concept in the forms of panpsychism, morphic fields, collective (un)consciousness, Universal mind, etc.

-From a one perspective, all forms of life are simply instances of various Ideas.
+Today we have new, evidenced based hypotheses of this same concept in the forms of panpsychism, morphic fields, collective (un)consciousness, Universal mind, etc. From this perspective, all forms of life are simply instances of various Ideas.

 One of the fundamental differences in how similar concepts evolve over time is in what and how structure is applied to the idea.
-Take for example the idea of the biblical creation story vs. reality-as-a-simulation hypothesis.
-We can see by their similarity that they are clearly the same concept, but one filtered and defined through the belief structures of Judeo-Christian doctrine and the other through the stricture of reason that is modern science.
+Take, for example, the idea of the biblical creation story vs. reality-as-a-simulation hypothesis.
+We can see by their similarity that they are clearly the same concept, but one filtered and defined through the belief structures of Judeo-Christian doctrine and the other through the structure of reasoning of modern science.

-The above was a somewhat circuitous route to get to this point of looking at the most fundamental structure of knowledge that is not only the basis of reason but the basis of existence as well.
+The above was a somewhat circuitous route to get to this point of looking at knowledge as a form of structured information, and how it is not only the basis of reason but the basis of existence as well.
+It was stated before that the tetrahedron is the most fundamental concept of form, which we all agree on.
+We are going a step further here and also claiming that the tetrahedron is also the structure that information takes when it forms knowledge.

+How would we begin to test such an idea?
+We can start in the same way we would test the idea of a tetrahedron, by deconstructing it into its even more basic component, the triangle, and if we can discover a triangle, we can form a tetrahedron.

+Let’s look as some example of how we can identify conceptual trinities in systems of knowledge and/or information.

 ### Language

 In the realm of ideas, the most important tool that man has deployed has been language.
 Language transmits the reasoning behind ideas; it is how ideas evolve, how they are destroyed and how they defend themselves (which, according to Dawkins, they do, as he explains in his book “The Selfish Gene”).
 As such, we would expect to see language embedded with the same structure as that of ideas and concepts.

-Humans are sort of stuck with the language we have been using for thousands of years, and if we were to (and when we do) invent a new language today it would look radically different.
+Humans are sort of stuck with the language we have been using for thousands of years, and if we were to (and when we do) invent a new language it would look radically different.

 In 1968, Aristid Lindenmayer, a Hungarian theoretical biologist, and botanist at the University of Utrecht designed a symbolic language call *L-system* that incorporated various symbols that were bound by a set of rules.
 He developed this language as a way to model and describe the behavior of plants and a variety of other organisms<sup>[45](#ref_045)</sup><a name="rev_045">&nbsp;</a>.
 The philosophy and architecture of the language were based on the observed logic of growth, i.e. life.
 Not coincidently, this language describes self-similar systems.
-This is the language of the future, but sadly, only for our digital offspring, at least not until we do some major rewiring upstairs.
+This is the language of the future, but sadly, only for our digital offspring, at least not until we do some major gray matter rewiring upstairs.

 <center><img src="../Images/043-l-system-trees.png" style="width:5.52778in" alt="frac-trees.png" /></center>
+Granted, L-System language is mainly used as a model language, but not only does it have an alphabet, grammatical roots and rules, like human language, it can model human language <sup>[160](#ref_160)</sup><a name="rev_160">&nbsp;</a>.
+This is brought up to show that organically evolved systems that have had to survive the Darwinian battlefield, such as human language, exhibit similar characteristics to the highly ordered, structured, and hierarchical systems that describe life itself.

-Still, human language is surprisingly efficient and still manages to function with the same structure that naturally exists in ideas and concepts.
-Its efficiency is not so much in how language itself evolved, but our brain's ability to apply context and instantly run through many interpretations of words and sentence structure until it finds the most applicable interpretation.
+Although human language is surprisingly efficient and still manages to function with the same structure that naturally exists in ideas and concepts, its efficiency is not only in how language itself evolved, but our brain's ability to apply context and instantly run through many interpretations of words and sentence structure until it finds the most applicable interpretation.

 Take the following sentence:

-*I can't untie that knot with one hand.*
+> I can't untie that knot with one hand.

-The meanings of words, their order, the context of who is speaking and where they are, and many other details, come into play to turn that sentence into information in our head.
+The meanings of words, their order, the context of who is speaking and where they are, and many other details, come into play to turn that sentence into structured information in our head.
+It is our language processing software that convert the often messy structure of words into meaningfulness.

-But language itself is messy.
 Were language more structured we might say this sentence as

-Not \[I \[Able \[\[\[Make \[Not \[Tied\]\]\] \[That knot\]\] \[With One Hand\]\]\]\]
+> Not \[I \[Able \[\[\[Make \[Not \[Tied\]\]\] \[That knot\]\] \[With One Hand\]\]\]\]

+Although we don't speak this way, this is the more or less how the brain re-patterns the concepts to discern meaning.

 There is such a language which was developed to specifically optimize the transmissions of concepts.
 It's called *Ithkuil*<sup>[46](#ref_046)</sup><a name="rev_046">&nbsp;</a>.

 In Ithkuil, you can say “On the contrary, I think it may turn out that this rugged mountain range trails off at some point.” in the following manner: